mouaff25/DDR-SLAM/README.md

 ## Contact

-For any questions or feedback, please contact the authors:
+For any questions or feedback, please contact the author:

 Mouafak Dakhlaoui
 mouaffak9@gmail.com

-Mohamed Yassine Nefzi
-ynyassine7@gmail.com

-Jawhar Djebbi
-Jawhardjebbi@gmail.com